A Step-by-Step Guide to Adopting a Cat

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Adopting a cat, especially if they’re your first, can feel like a terrifying jump into an ocean of the unknown.
+How do you adopt a cat?
 How do I choose a cat?
 What do I need to have at home?
 What does the application process look like?
 What if they hate me?
 As overwhelming as these questions can feel, most of them can be dealt with by taking a deep breath, doing some prep, and working your way through our step-by-step breakdown of the whole process.

 Establish what sort of cat are you able to adopt.